cannable/docker-tomcat/README.md

 # docker-tomcat

-This provides Tomcat plus some simple/dumb scripting to help automate some common tasks.
-Oh, and dumb-init is being used.
+What it says on the can - Apache Tomcat, but with a few hardening bits here and there.
+Log4j too (if you don't build it out).

+Most of this doc will outline key things to note about this container image, in a haphazard sort of way.

+# Obtaining

+The easiest way is to pull one of the major version tags.
+NOTE: There's no latest tag and these tags only apply to major versions, so, ex.
+8 is actually Tomcat 8.5 and not 8.0 (which is the convention Apache uses for organising the downloads site).

+# setenv.sh

+This is actually installed to conf and symlinked to the bin directory.
+The reason for this is to use a Docker volume to make configuration persistent without requiring an extra volume mount.

-# The Various Tags
+# Log4j2

-The first part of the tag specifies the version of Tomcat and is required.
-There are 'micro' and 'macro' versions.
-The micro versions are based on Alpine, while the macro versions are based on Debian (these choices are based entirely on what Apache builds...
-I'm lazy that way).

-There are a few -log4j2 tags, as well.
-In these containers, log4j2 handles logging for Tomcat.
-JULI is still there, but nerfed.
-A log4j2-tomcat.xml file is dropped that approximates the same functionality as the stock logging.properties (there is one minor tweak - log files are rotated daily and pruned after 100 days).
+Installation mostly follows the guidance from Apache's Logging group.
+The three log4j2 jar archives needed to handle Tomcat logging are installed to /opt/tomcat/log4j2/lib.
+A config file mimicking the default Tomcat logging config (but with 100 day rotation) is installed to /opt/tomcat/conf and symlinked to /opt/tomcat/log4j2/conf, just like setenv.sh.
+The CLASSPATH is extended to include these directories.
+JULI is still there, but nerfed (deleted logging.properties).

-# Changing Run-Time Configuration
+# Run-Time Environment Variables

-You can change these settings at run time.

-**ENV_TC_USER**
+## CATALINA_HOME

+What you'd expect.
+You shouldn't change this.

+## TC_USER

 Sets the user and group name of the user that runs Tomcat.

-**ENV_TC_UID**
+## TC_UID

 Sets the user and group ID of the user that runs Tomcat.

-# Changing Build-Time Configuration

-There are two things in the config file to care about:

-**FROM**

-You can change this via the tcorigin build argument.

-**EXPOSE 8443/tcp, EXPOSE 8080/tcp**

-Change this to match your Tomcat config.

-**LOG4J2_VERSION**

-This only applies to Log4j2 Dockerfiles.
-The version specified here will be installed by log4j2.sh.
-Change this to suit your requirements.

-**File Overrides**

-Any files/directories created under this directory will be merged into the Tomcat root directory, replacing the originals.
-Good candidates include config files or any webapps you want deployed immediately.

-An example setenv.sh is located at overrides/bin/setenv.sh.

-# Build-Time Automation

-Alter data/build.sh.
-This script deletes all default webapps except the manager, then replaces files with overrides.

-# Changing Run-Time Config
+# Building

-Alter data/init.sh.
-Out of the box, this just starts Tomcat as a non-root user.
+The primary reason for retooling this project was to swap out the build scripts with something more readily usable than the previous scripts.
+I'm still not happy with them, but they work.
+Consider current state a temporary mess until I have some time and desire to clean up said mess.

+build_everything.sh is probably what you want to run.
+It will create a cache directory to store various blobs (ex.
+Tomcat tar archives, signature files, etc.) and verify signatures before running the builds.

+There are some other scripts you can peruse, but they're mostly there for me to shotgun a bunch of images and manifests to the Docker Hub.

+## Build-Time Environment Variables

+These are environment variables defined in _build_en.sh.

+### ARCHES

+This is an array of architectures for which to build container images.
+The build scripts use buildah.
+You should set up binfmt_misc so you can make multiarch images.

+### TC_VERSIONS

+This is another array containing Tomcat versions for which to build a container image.

+Builds were tested with 8.5, 9.0, and 10.0.
+Older versions will probably work, though the download pass may not work quite right.
+If that occurs, try downloading the tar archive and signature manually and putting it into ./cache.

+### JDK_MAJOR_VERSION

+This specifies the version of the OpenJDK to install, via Alpine's package repos.
+I could have made this an array too, but the scripts were getting plenty complicated as it was.

+### LOG4J2_ENABLED

+If you set this to 0, the build scripts will skip the Log4j bits.

+### LOG4J2_VERSION

+Version of Log4j to bundle.

 # Why

 I figured I'd leave this comment at the end because no one will or should care.
 Why did I create this?
 I was bored.
 I wanted to experiment with Docker and chose to mess with something I deal with on a daily basis.
 This was my first kick at the can, Docker-wise and, after I got the initial implementation to work, I didn't really have any plans on maintaining it.

 I have since made some revisions.
 Why?
 My design sucked.
 Seriously.
 I threw something together in a few hours that worked for a few different versions of